 In this age of internet and connectivity, having a website has become a prerequisite for most companies.
 An online presence allows a company to interact with clients and fans.
 Social media has become the go-to platform these days.
 But at the end of the day, nothing beats a good website.
 Websites are treasure troves of information.

-You can read about a company’s history and investments.
+Well, on page article you can read about a company’s history and investments.
 You can check out management structures and read annual reports.
 The PR and online marketing opportunities are endless.
 It’s for this reason that we have written this post.
 The following companies are among the top 100 tax payers in the country.
 For one reason or another they either do not have websites, or their websites are down.

 For some reason we cannot fathom, the guys over at Toyota did not realise their website (www.toyotaug.co.ug) was taken over by a certain company called TrueAfrican.
 The Toyota representative Dignited talked to over the phone was just as surprised as we were.
 For a company that dominates the new and used car dealership in the country at 90% market share, this is baffling.
 It’s hard to calculate how much business has been lost because Toyota could not be reached online.
 The Toyota Facebook page was last updated in 2012.
 Clearly Toyota doesn’t need the extra business or they are clueless of the situation.

 Update 12/08/16: We are happy to report that the Toyota website is back.
 Apparently someone had slept on the job and not paid the domain hosts.
 The site was nonetheless last updated in 2014.

 British American Tobacco closed its factories in Uganda a couple of years ago, and we thought they were done with Uganda.
 But not quite.
 BAT raked in revenue in the billions in Uganda from the sale of their brand cigarettes.
 Matter of fact, the company contributed a tax of UGX 42 billion to URA in 2015.
 Equally surprising is that such an important company to our economy wouldn’t have a website in Uganda.